the spanish that feeds the cinema

 Of Almodóvar -in all his films he has been in charge of the catering- he says that he always asks for grilled fish, while Eastwood had salmon with broccoli for breakfast and is one of the most “charming” celebrities he remembers because “he ate on a buffet tray like the rest”.
 Allen cannot miss the Iberian ham with tomato bread when he shoots in Spain.

-Warren Beatty ordered ‘al dente’ vegetables for breakfast and Brad Pitt ordered cooked vegetables and salads – “no grill or fried” – because “they are simple and take great care of themselves,” he says.
+Warren Beatty ordered “al dente” vegetables for breakfast and Brad Pitt ordered cooked vegetables and salads – “no grilled or fried” – because “they are simple and take great care of themselves,” he says.

-He also treasures as an anecdote, one of the many he wants to put together in a book, the filming of “The Journey of the Damned” in Barcelona, with James Mason, Faye Dunaway and Orson Welles.
-“We worked seven days a week and the staff was exhausted, but on November 20, 1975 (the dictator Francisco Franco) died and they decreed two days of mourning, which allowed us to rest,” she explains.
+He also treasures as an anecdote, one of the many he wants to put together in a book, the filming of the journey of the damned, in Barcelona, with James Mason, Faye Dunaway and Orson Welles.
+“We worked seven days a week and the staff was exhausted, but on November 20, 1975 (the dictator Francisco Franco) died and they decreed two days of mourning, which allowed us to rest,” he explains.

 A MENU BASED ON MEDITERRANEAN CUISINE